unicef/giga-open-cost-model/README.md

     * `Maximum  Range (km)` is the maximum distance from a cell tower that a school can receive internet service
 * **Electricity Model**
     * `Cost per kWh (USD)` is the expected average cost of electricity for the schools considered in US Dollars
-    * `Solar Panel Install Cost (USD)` is the average cost of installing solar panels for the schools considered in US Dollars
+    * `Solar Total Cost (USD/Watt)` is the average cost of installing solar panels at schools in USD/Watt

 ---